AlisonSchofield/AlisonSchofield.github.io/_posts/2017-07-19-btrfs-tiny-demo.md

 ---

-# Here's a quick demo of setting up btrfs filesystems.
+# Here's a quick demo of setting up btrfs filesystems

 This is only my second time trying out some btrfs options.
 The first setup I used scratch disks, but they have since been commandeered for my NFS/BTRFS media server (WIP).
 This time I'll fake the block devices.